CraigB-spinner/Arcade-Trackball/README.md

 At sub $10 USD, it is a substitute to Ultimarc's U-HID Nano @ $35 + shipping - You do the HID device coding...<br/><br/> **Code to follow**
 New additional interrupts, movement y-axis processing and both x/y axes handling.<br/>
 Oct 12/20: Code now availble, see extra pictures of finished Trackball box.
-Dec 16/20: Added code for x-axis disable (Golf game driver - no hook/slice cheat)
+Dec 16/20: Added code for x-axis disable (Golf game driver - no hook/slice cheat).
-Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu)
+Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu).
-Jan 15/21: Uploaded new code for Trackball six colour rotation using a RGB 5050 LED Strip
+Jan 15/21: Uploaded new code for Trackball six colour rotation using a RGB 5050 LED Strip.
-(Use of programmer is required to unprogram fuse bit, JTAGEN = 1)
+<sup>(Use of programmer is required to unprogram fuse bit, JTAGEN = 1)</sup>
 Jan 26/21: Uploaded new code for Mouse only Trackball operation.
 Note: all buttons can be inactivated for Trackball-Only operation.
+Feb 19/21: Updated code for Trackball six colour RGB 5050 LED Strip.
 <br/><br/>
 This project uses an Arduino Pro Micro clone, arcade trackball, with 8 buttons (up to 10) for use with MAME or any other emulator which can use x-axis and y-axis of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as the port pins are mapped to the same "digital pins" as the [Pro Micro](Pics/Arduino%20Pro%20Micro%20Atmega32u4.jpg).
 To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with some momentary switches plus Arduino micro controller.